What is a Business Card?

 3. Pay Attention to Visual Hierarchy

-Readability is another hallmark of an effective business card.
+Readability is another hallmark of an effective and modern business card.
 Attain this by following a clean and organized layout.
 Carefully position all text and image elements in such a way that follows the normal eye movement.

 4. Add a Call To Action